Nelnet Bank Review Overview

-Nelnet Bank joins a long list of lenders offering student loan refinancing.
+Nelnet Bank, member FDIC, joins a long list of lenders offering student loan refinancing.
 How does Nelnet Bank compare to the top lenders in the market?

 To prepare this review of Nelnet Bank student loan refinance, I’ve reviewed loan terms, spoken with a Nelnet Bank representative, and compared Nelnet Bank’s refinance options to other lenders in the marketplace.